Responsive eCommerce website for a clothing brand

 Increasing demand for online shopping has affected the traditional method of buying clothing from physical retailers which led to closing down many retail stores.

-Also, the recent shutdown because of the Coronavirus proved that by not having an online store Mirror is missing many opportunities.
+Also, the shutdown due to Covid19 proved that lack of an online store means missing many opportunities.

-The first step for me was to discover and learn about the users, and get more insights into a better understanding of the problem space.
-That is why I started my design process by conducting user research.
+The first step for this project was to discover and learn more about users.
+Therefore, I started my design process by conducting primary research.

-User research was conducted through 1-on-1 interviews with 5 users to learn about their experiences and patterns they follow while shopping for clothing items online.
+I conducted user research through 1-on-1 interviews with 5 users to identify their needs and pain points while shopping for clothing online.
 I tried to cover participants from each of the provisional personas defined.
 I gathered as much as I could from the end-users to understand the challenges they face.

 Identifying the Key competitors and evaluating their strategies to determine their strengths and weaknesses helped me find some opportunity areas for our product and which threats should be mitigated

 Fig: Competitive Analysis to identify best practices and opportunity areas.